 Roasting turkey ahead has always made sense to me, and it’s incredibly easy.
 Here's how to do it.

 Why Roast Turkey Ahead

 - Timing - No need to worry about the turkey taking longer to cook than you thought and delaying your meal.

-- Privacy – Carving a turkey is a bit of a project, but even more so with an audience.
-Carve your turkey the day before when well-meaning guests aren’t peering over your shoulder.
+- Low Pressure - Carving a turkey is a bit of a project, but even more so with an audience.
+There's so much pressure when well-meaning guests are peering over your shoulder!
+Doing it a day ahead means you can take your time.
 (It also means you can pull up a carving tutorial on YouTube.
 No shame in that game.)

-- Save Space – A roasted-ahead and fully carved turkey takes up WAY less space in your fridge than a whole raw one.
-More room for sides.
+- Save Space - A roasted-ahead and fully carved turkey takes up WAY less space in your fridge than a whole bird.

 - Less Mess - Roasting a whole turkey is messy.
 There’s roasting dishes to wash and a carcass to make into stock and dispose of.
 Roast it ahead and don’t add one more thing to your clean-up list after the meal.

 - A Chance to Doctor - In the recipe below you’ll find all of my tips for doctoring your turkey before you reheat it.
 Add a bit of salt if it’s under seasoned.
 Add a squeeze of fresh lemon juice to brighten the flavors.
 You can even re-crisp the skin under the broiler to get a nice golden brown color.

 Use any recipe or method for roasting your turkey.
 You can keep it simple or use a brine.
 Be sure that the turkey is cooked well to the proper temperature (see below) so that it is moist and tender.
 Then, perhaps most importantly, let the turkey rest for a full 40 to 50 minutes so that the juices have time to distribute throughout the meat.